Overview

 The research used an online survey based on a representative sample of Scotland residents.
 The analysis provides a representative viewpoint of the Scottish adult population.
 The survey was commissioned by VisitScotland and carried out by 56 Degrees Insight.

 Fieldwork took place between 27 October and 4 November 2021.
-Respondents were recruited from Yonder Data Solutions’ consumer panel, and 1,000 respondents completed the survey.
+Respondents were recruited from Yonder Data Solutions’ consumer panel.
+1,000 respondents completed the survey.